Jasmin Burić: Early career

-Burić came through youth academy of his hometown club Čelik Zenica.
+Burić came through the youth academy of his hometown club Čelik Zenica.
 He made his professional debut in 2005 at the age of 18.

 Lech Poznań

 In January 2009, Burić was transferred to Polish team Lech Poznań for an undisclosed fee.
-He won his first trophy with the club on 19 May, by beating Ruch Chorzów in Polish Cup final.
+He won his first trophy with the club on 19 May, by beating Ruch Chorzów in the Polish Cup final.
 On 18 October, he made his official debut for the side against Wisła Kraków.

-In July 2012, he extended his contract until June 2016.
+In July 2012, he extended his contract with the squad until June 2016.

 Burić played his 100th game for the team against Lechia Gdańsk on 25 July 2015.

-In January 2016, he signed a new three-year deal with the club.
+In January 2016, he signed a new three-year deal with Lech.

-He made his 200th appearance for the side on 10 March 2019 against Miedź Legnica.
+He made his 200th appearance for the club on 10 March 2019 against Miedź Legnica.

 Later stage of career

 In June, Burić moved to Israeli outfit Hapoel Haifa.

-In January 2022, he joined Zagłębie Lubin.
+In January 2022, he returned to Poland to join Zagłębie Lubin.